Resul Hojaýew

 He has won seven Turkmenistan Ýokary Liga titles.

 Club career

-Resul Hojaýew started his career with FC Altyn Asyri in 2014.
+Resul Hojaýew started his career with Altyn Asyr in 2014.

 In March 2021, FC Ahal announced the signing of Resul Hojaýew.

 International career

 Under-21

 On 17 January 2015, Hojaýew made his debut with Turkmenistan U21 in a friendly match against Finland U21 after coming on as a substitute at 69th minute in place of Gurban Annayev.